Policies

 - Time Student is Returning to Campus

 Before leaving the building, the person providing transportation must sign the student out at the main office.
-In the case of a Middle School/High School student driver or walker, the student is allowed to leave campus without a parent coming to the school only when given permission by the parent contacting the main office.
+In the case of a Middle School/High School student driver or walker, the student is allowed to leave campus and sign themselves out in the main office without a parent coming to the school only when given permission by the parent contacting the main office.
 The main office will call to dismiss the student from class and the student must sign out at the main office prior to leaving campus.
 Late pick-ups and drop-offs should not occur at the Lyceum building.

 If/when the student returns to school, they must report to the main office to sign in and receive an admit slip to re-enter the class currently in session.
 If the sign-in/out is discovered to be unexcused, it will be reviewed by the Dean of Students to determine appropriate disciplinary consequences.